Serval Reviews, Pricing, and the Best Alternatives

 Why do teams look for alternatives to Serval?

-Teams typically find alternatives when they lack dedicated developers to maintain AI-generated TypeScript code, need to automate workflows across IT, HR, and Operations (not solely IT), or want to consolidate systems instead of running Serval as a layer on top of ServiceNow, Jira, or Zendesk.
+Teams typically find alternatives when they lack dedicated developers to maintain AI-generated TypeScript code or need to automate workflows across IT, HR, and Operations (not solely IT).

 When should you consider moving away from code-based workflow automation?